CoryBond/DalleDisplayer/README.md

 ### PiWheels

-Newer versions of packages, specifically numpy, can take absurd amounts of time to compile and download on a rasbperry pi.
+Newer versions of packages can take absurd amounts of time to compile and download on a rasbperry pi.
 To avoid this only use the numpy version specified in the requirements file and setup pre-compiled pi [wheels](https://www.piwheels.org/) installations in the `etc/pip.config`.

 ## 📶 How to display GUI through SSH / Remote VSCode